p3t33/nixos_flake/README.md

 - **wallpaper**: self explanatory :)

 # ToDo
+- [ ] look into declaring home-assistant machine as much as possible.
+- [ ] Finish making sure that all the important data is being backed up with restic and that it can be restored automatically from a remote backup on a fresh installation.
+- [ ] Look into automating home-manger installation as a stand alone on generic Linux using Ansible.
 - [ ] I am not sure that emacs systemd unit can communicate with ssh-agnet, this is a very low priority.
-- [ ] Look into automating home-manger installation as a stand alone on generic Linux using Ansible.

 <!-- variables -->
 [NixOS]: <https://nixos.org>
 [home-manager]: <https://github.com/nix-community/home-manager/>